 Does Medicare cover insulin?

-Original Medicare will only cover insulin that is needed for an external insulin pump and may be covered as Durable Medical Equipment.
 Original Medicare does not cover other forms of insulin including pens, syringes, or needles.
-If you need other forms of insulin, a Part D plan can help!
+If you need other forms of insulin, a Part D plan or a Medicare Advantage plan with a prescription drug benefit can help!

 What does Medicare cover for diabetics?